nmquijada/Neubauer_et_al-metataxonomic-cow-milk-sara-lps/README.md

 ## 4. Removal of potentially contaminant ASVs<a name="id4"></a>

-[Decontam](https://github.com/benjjneb/decontam) R pipeline was followed, while the main code is in the directory XXX of this repo
+[Decontam](https://github.com/benjjneb/decontam) R pipeline was followed, while the main code is in the directory `decontamination` of this repo

 Once decontamination is done, import decontaminated ASV-table to QIIME2
 ```bash